-"regenerate \$# bard songs" - add \$# bard songs to all bards in the party, subject to their level maximum
+"regenerate \$# bard songs" - add \$# bard songs to all bards in the party, subject to each bard's maximum song level.

-"take \$# bard songs" subtract \$# bard songs from all bards in the party, to a minimum of 0
+"take \$# bard songs" - subtract \$# bard songs from all bards in the party, to a minimum of 0 (you cannot give them negative song points).

-"move back one space" move party backwards without changing their facing direction, if possible (ie. no wall behind them), and stop execution of this special square
+"move back one space" - move party backwards without changing their facing direction, if possible (ie. no wall behind them), and stop execution of this special square.

-"move one square forward" - move party forward, if possible (ie. no wall ahead of them), and stop execution of this special square
+"move one square forward" - move party forward, if possible (ie. no wall ahead of them), and stop execution of this special square.

-"teleport to \$L dir:\$D in \$N" - teleport the party to a particular location and facing direction in the specified map, and stop execution of this special square
+"teleport to \$L dir:\$D in \$N" - teleport the party to a particular location and facing direction in the specified map, and stop execution of this special square.

-"exit to guild" -

-"exit to review" -

-"exit to garths" - These three actions all perform similar functions.
+"exit to guild", "exit to review", "exit to garths" - These three actions all perform similar functions.
 The party enters the appropriate area and performs their transactions.
 When they leave these areas, they are turned around and moved one square forward, and execution of this special square stops.

-"trap flag" - If the party has a trap zap spell running, a bard is playing Sanctuary Score, or a thief makes his disarm trap roll, then an appropriate message is printed and execution of this special square stops.
+"trap flag" - If the party has a Trap Zap spell running, a bard is playing Sanctuary Score, or a thief makes his Disarm Trap roll, then an appropriate message is printed and execution of this special square stops.

-"draw picture \$P" - draw picture in the upper left hand window
+"draw picture \$P" - draw picture in the upper left hand window.

-"clear special at \$L" erase the special at the location.
+"clear special at \$L" - erase the special at the location specified.
 If no special square is at the location, nothing happens.
 If the location is the party's current location, then this special square will continue running, but be erased when it completes.

-"make \$S at \$L" - place the special square at the specified location, overwriting the existing special, if any.
-If the location is the party's current location, then the old special square will finish running before the new one begins
+"make \$S at \$L" - place the special square at the specified location.
+This overwrites any specials that you may have already placed at this location.
+If the location is the party's current location, then the old special square will finish running before the new one begins.

-"print "\$\$" under picture"

-- \$\$ is printed below the

-upper left hand window
+"print "\$\$" under picture" - \$\$ is printed below the upper left hand window.

-"have \$M join party" - the monster asks to join the party
+"have \$M join party" - the monster asks to join the party.

-"have monsters leave party" - all monsters in the party leave
+"have monsters leave party" - all monsters in the party leave.

-"turn monsters hostile" all monsters in the party attack
+"turn monsters hostile" - all monsters in the party attack.

-"play sound \$#" - brief sound \$# is played
+"play sound \$#" - brief sound \$# is played.

-"set counter to \$#" counter is set to equal \$#
+"set counter to \$#" - counter is set to equal \$#.

-"add \$# to counter" - \$# is added to counter's current value
+"add \$# to counter" - \$# is added to counter's current value.

-"set encounter: \$M" - a monster encounter is generated.
-Up to 4 encounters can be generated for one combat.
-Extra encounters cause an error message and are ignored.
+"set encounter: \$M" - a monster group is generated.
+Up to 4 groups can be generated for one combat.
+Extra groups cause an error message and are ignored.

-"set encounter: \$# \$M" as above, but the number of monsters is preset.
+"set encounter: \$# \$M" - as above, but the number of monsters is preset.

-"begin combat" - combat is initiated, if any encounters have been set, and the result remembered (whether party won or not).
+"begin combat" - combat is initiated, provided that any encounters have been set.
+The result of this combat will be remembered (whether the party won or not).
 If no encounters have been set, an error message is printed and this action is ignored.